 LANSING, Mich. — The Michigan Counties Workers’ Compensation Fund (MCWCF) has issued grants totaling $19,908 to agencies providing services in five counties to help reduce employee accidents and injuries, the fund announced June 3 at a virtual meeting of its Board of Trustees.

 These sums are part of the MCWCF’s Loss Prevention Grants Program, started in 2014.
-With this first round of grants in 2020, the fund has issued more than $230,000 over the course of the program so far.
+With this second round of grants in 2020, the fund has issued approximately $250,000 over the course of the program.

-The fund was created in 1979 by the Michigan Association of Counties.
+The fund, which now has 82 members, was created in 1979 by the Michigan Association of Counties.
 Its members include counties, medical care facilities, housing commissions, transit agencies, villages, mental health authorities and other specialty county or multi-county endeavors.

 This month, the fund also issued a request to the state of Michigan for regulatory approval to grant premium dividends of $3.7 million to members.
 If approved, this dividend would be the largest in the fund’s more than 40-year history.